Affiliate links on Android Authority may earn us a commission. Learn more.

-Some of these things would be excusable if there was a Google Fit website that gave users more options and features (some apps push the more advanced features to the web to keep the mobile apps cleaner).
-Unfortunately, Google shuttered the Google Fit web interface in February 2019, so the app is all you get.
+Some of these things would be excusable if there were a Google Fit website that gave users more options and features (some apps push the more advanced features to the web to keep the mobile apps cleaner).
+Unfortunately, Google shuttered the web interface in February 2019, so the app is all you get.

 Overall, Google Fit is a solid start to what could one day be a powerful fitness application.
-For right now, it’s simple, clean, and it’s compatible with a ton of other fitness and health apps.
-Also, Move Minutes and Heart Points are genuinely useful metrics that will no doubt help people get and stay healthy.
-Whether Google Fit is the app for you will likely depend on what type of athlete you are and whether or not you’re already invested in another app.
+For right now, it’s simple, clean, and compatible with a ton of other fitness and health apps.
+Additionally, Move Minutes and Heart Points are genuinely useful metrics that will undoubtedly help people get and stay healthy.
+Whether it’s the app for you will likely depend on what type of athlete you are and whether or not you’re already invested in another app.